Lecithin is a substance composed of a mixture of fatty acids. Many of its components are naturally found in your cell membranes, bile, and plasma.

-- Fenugreek herb supplements are also linked to increases testosterone.
+- Fenugreek herb supplements are to increases testosterone.

-- Ashwagandha is thought to increase semen volume, sperm motility, and sperm count.
+- Ashwagandha is semen volume, sperm motility, and sperm count.

-- Maca root may help reduce instances of erectile dysfunction and increase sperm count and motility.
+- Maca root may instances of erectile dysfunction and increase sperm count and motility.

-- Zincmay help balance your testosterone levels and sperm quality.
+- Zinc balance your testosterone levels and sperm quality.